containerum/containerum-docs/content/kubernetes/installation/10smoketest.md

 draft: false
 ---

-# Testing
+# Smoke tests

-Run the following tests to ensure the cluster is configured correctly.
+Run a series of tests to ensure the cluster is configured correctly.

-### Data encryption
+## Data encryption

 Verify the ability to [encrypt secret data at rest](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/#verifying-that-data-is-encrypted).